Click on map to view parish boundaries in detail.

 Index to the Report of the First Meeting of the Devonshire Association (Exeter 1862), provided by Michael Steer.

 The Devon & Cornwall Record Society publishes local records and promotes local historical studies and genealogical research.
+The Society's Facebook page is here.
 (Until 2014 the Society relied on GENUKI to make information about the Society and its publications available.
 Since the publications information made available by GENUKI was rather more detailed than that now provided by the Society, the original GENUKI-provided pages from May 2014 are still provided here, but are not being further updated.)

 The Devon History Society - the web site provides details of the Society's publications, including an index to all the issues of its journal Devon Historian.